-The Writing Center hires graduate and undergraduate consultants from across the disciplines.
+The Writing Center employs graduate and undergraduate consultants from across the disciplines.
 Undergraduate students must complete the course Writing Process and Practice (ENGL 491) prior to employment in the Writing Center.
 Undergraduate students do not have to be English majors, although they must be competent writers with particular interest in exploring the writing process and the teaching of writing.

 About Our Work